 Create a fun and colorful treat box made to look like a box of colored pencils!
-Grab the free printable and create some as party favors or back-to-school gifts!
+Grab the free printable and create some as party favors for color or art-themed parties or back-to-school gifts!

-I designed the boxes to fit Rainbow Twist Twizzlers.
-They are the perfect size to fit six Twists.
-They can get hard when not kept sealed in a plastic bag, so I recommend adding the Twizzlers as close to gifting these as possible, or place in a plastic food-safe bag prior to fitting inside the box.
+I designed the boxes to fit Rainbow Twist Twizzlers, this is not a sponsored post thought, I just thought it would be cute to use these.
+They are the perfect size to fit six Twizzlers.
+They can get hard though when not kept sealed in a plastic bag, so I recommend adding the Twizzlers as close to gifting these as possible, or place the boxes in a plastic bag until gifting.

-We made our treat boxes in advance and then added the candy the day of the party.
+We made our treat boxes in advance and then added the candy right before the party.
 They stayed soft and were perfect.
-I tested one and found they stayed soft for a couple days, but after that they became too hard to eat.
+I tested one and found they stayed soft for a day or two, but after that they became way too hard to eat so definitely something to consider if you use Twizzlers.

 These were a lot of fun to create and even more fun to have at our party!
 I’ll be sharing the complete color-themed party in a couple weeks, so be sure to check back!

-- Free printable (link located at the end of this post)
+- Free printable (located in my Resource Library) link located at the end of this post)

 Step One: Print the treat box on white paper.
-I used 110lb bright white paper (affiliate link located in “Shop My Supplies”).
-It is a great weight for treat boxes that will still go through my printer.
-After the boxes are printed, cut them out using a paper cutter and scissors.
+I used 110lb bright white paper, it is a great weight for treat boxes that will still go through my printer.
+After the boxes are printed, cut them out using a paper trimmer and scissors.

-Use an X-Acto knife to cut out the smile-shaped window.
+Use an craft knife to cut out the smile-shaped window from each box.

 Step Two: Score along the fold lines.
 I love using my mini scoring board and stylus for this part.
 It isn’t necessary, but it does a great job creating crisp and perfectly straight fold lines.